abyssDS/sfmlWiki/ProjectsfeMovie.md

 }
 ```

-###Linux###
-N/A
+Make sure you downloaded sfeMovie (see [Download links](#downloads)) and have all of the headers and libraries ready to use.
+I'm not going to explain how to use a library, most of it is like for any other library.
+I'll just focus on some specific points.

+###General notes###

+- Make sure you correctly set the headers and libraries search path to find both sfeMovie's and SFML's headers and libraries
+- Link your product against sfeMovie (libsfe-movie) and SFML 2.0

-###Mac OS X###
+###Mac OS X specific###

-**With Xcode**

-- Add the directory where you put Movie.h to the headers search path.
-- Drag every library from "lib" and "extlib" to your project.
+libsfe-movie has been built in a way that allows you to put the dynamic library in your bundle application, for distribution purpose.
+The copying process can be done manually or automatically through Xcode.
+If you want to do it manually, make sure to copy the library to your_app.app/Contents/Frameworks.
+Create the Frameworks directory if needed.

-- Add a Copy File build phase to your project, and set the "Destination" of this phase to "Frameworks".
+When using Xcode, you can automatize this process by [creating a Copy File build phase](http://developer.apple.com/library/mac/#recipes/xcode_help-project_editor/Articles/CreatingaCopyFilesBuildPhase.html) and setting the Destination of this phase to "Frameworks".
+Then add libsfe-movie to this phase, this will ask Xcode to copy the library to your application at build time.
-- Add all of the imported libraries to this build phase.
-- Write your code and build your app.

-**Without Xcode**

-- Write your code.
-- Add the directory where you put Movie.h to the header search path (through option -I).
-- Add the directory/ies containing the libraries originally found in "lib" and "extlib" to the library search path (through option -L)
-- Compile your application.
-- Copy the libraries to your_app.app/Contents/Frameworks

-###Windows###
-N/A

 ## <a name="license" />License [ [Top] ](#top)

 libsfe-movie is statically linked against FFmpeg.
 Thus you don't need to care about
-the FFmpeg libraries, but **libsfe-movie is itself covered by the LGPL license**.
+the FFmpeg libraries, but therefore **sfeMovie is itself covered by the LGPL license**.

 Basically, this means you can use sfeMovie for ANY project without ANY restriction until
 libsfe-movie is linked dynamically to your software.
 As soon as you link libsfe-movie statically,